SandroMartens/DBGSOM/README.md

 # DBGSOM
 A directed batch growing approach to enhance the topology preservation of self-organizing map (SOM).
+This project was inspired by the great [MiniSom](https://github.com/JustGlowing/minisom).

 ## How it works
 In a growing SOM we start with a small map and extend the grid according to some growing criterion.
-In case of the DBGSOM algorithm, we add neurons the edge of the map where the boundary neuron has the greatest quantization error.
+In case of the DBGSOM algorithm, we add neurons the edge of the map where the quantization error of the boundary neuron is above a given growing threshold.

 ## Dependencies
 - Numpy